Milwaukee County Transit System

 1) How Many Buses Does MCTS Own and Operate?

-Currently MCTS operates 411 buses.
-Four hundred and one buses are 40'
+Currently MCTS operates 405 buses.
+All MCTS buses are 40'

-long, full size buses and 12 are 30' long buses.
-The average age of the
+long, full size buses.
+The average age of the MCTS fleet

 weekday morning service, about 330 at the peak of evening service, and